SANDIA SEED BLOG

 7. Onions

-Onions are easy to interplant with other vegetables as they don't take up a lot of room, and they help deter common pests such as aphids, slugs, cabbage worms.
-Plus, our bunching onions are great for using the greens and bulbs in salsas, green chile stews, and other recipes.
+Green onions are easy to interplant with other vegetables as they don't take up a lot of room, and they help deter common pests such as aphids, slugs, cabbage worms.
+Our bunching onions greens and bulbs are great in salsa recipes, green chile stews, and other recipes.

 Lettuce - Companion Plants for Peppers